MaxKGS/MaxKGS/README.md

  ✨As much as im new to all that stuff, trying my best here! ✨
 </p>

-- 😄 My Pronouns: any!
+- 😄 My Pronouns: They/Them!
 - 📫 How to reach me: [maxineklein0909@gmail.com](mailto:maxineklein0909@gmail.com)
 - ⚡ Fun fact: I'm really into Wicca stuff, if u are also a tech witch, call me!